veselfil/gnucash-budgets/docs/CONNECTOR-API.md

 In localhost approach user has his file on disk whole time (with Google Drive plugin it automatically synchronizes to users cloud) and after initial set up its easy for him to use the app

+#### How to overcome a problem with accessing the app from a mobile device

+We can create an adapter just for categorizing expenses from mobile device.
+This adapter would be connected to a mail address.
+When user starts the app on localhost this adapter will read the mails and present them to a user as expenses.
+These expenses will be already categorized by the user (all needed data are there) and he will only "click" OK button and expenses will be written to the database as categorized

+We would need to provide some webpage with a form which a user would fill.
+Then it would send a mail to specific email address which is connected to the adapter.
+It doesn't matter if we create our own webpage and deploy it, or we use Google Forms for instance

+Basically approach would be: have Google Form (webpage) &rarr; user fills a form as an expense &rarr; mail is sent to an email address &rarr; user starts up the app on localhost &rarr; adapter reads mails as expenses and presents them to the user &rarr; user clicks OK and expenses are categorized

 ## REST vs push/pull model

 We also need to look at a way how will adapters communicate with main app